Tarp Mounting Ideas

 Sleeve Expansion Anchors

-Another popular method for hanging your tarps is by using a sleeve expansion joint.
-Basically you drill a hole and then when you tighten the bolt down it expands the sleeve holding the bolt/tarp tightly.
-Like the toggle fasteners these can stay in place all year until its time to once again install the tarps.
+Another popular method for hanging your tarps is a sleeve expansion joint.
+You drill a hole, then when you tighten the bolt down, it expands the sleeve holding the bolt/tarp tightly.
+The mounting holes can stay in place all year until it is time to install the tarps again.
 Available from local hardware stores and many online stores.

 Cornice Hooks